 The catechists in our Parish Religious Education Program are dedicated to passing on the truths of our tradition with an enthusiasm for the experienced practice of faith.
 They are more than willing to cooperate with parents.
 Formal classroom instruction is provided September through May.
 The parish follows the Archdiocesan Guidelines using the Harcourt Religion Text, "Call to Faith," which is supplemented with appropriate handouts, supplementary material and activities following the liturgical season.

-**From preschool age through adults,
+**Provide Religious Education from preschool age through adults,

 **Runs from September - May

-**Aim for life-long journey of conversation
+**Aims for life-long journey of conversation

-**Build up stewards to serve the Body of Christ
+**Builds up stewards to serve the Body of Christ

 VOLUNTEERS ARE ALWAYS APPRECIATED